-Delicious Hokkien Hae Mee (Prawn Noodles) in a spicy and flavorful broth served with shrimps, slices of pork, bean sprouts, and water spinach.
+Hokkien Hae Mee (Prawn Noodles) in a spicy flavorful broth served with shrimp, slices of pork, bean sprouts, and water spinach.
+A must try!

-Hokkien Hae Mee or mee yoke as it is called in Kuala Lumpur originated from Penang, where it is simply known as Hokkien mee.
+Hokkien Hae Mee or Mee Yoke as we call it in Kuala Lumpur originated from Penang, where it is simply known as Hokkien Mee.
 This noodle soup has since become popular in the other urban centers in Peninsula Malaysia.
 As the name suggests, this delectable dish has its roots in the maritime Hokkien (Fujianese) cities in China and acquired its spicy flavor in the warm tropics.
 Like all favorite urban dishes, the debate on the best Hokkien mee rages in both Penang and Kuala Lumpur.

 Long Queue for Hokkien Hae Mee

-In many of the best Hokkien mee stalls, the wait is long and fraught with the anguish of a sudden end when the stall runs out of soup.
+In many of the best Hokkien Mee stalls, the wait is long and fraught with the anguish.
+Often times the stall will run out of ingredients or soup.
 It is not uncommon for patrons to agree to a stripped-down version with only the noodles and the soup when the accompanying toppings and condiments run out.
-Such is the draw of a good bowl of Hokkien mee.
+Such is the draw of a good bowl of Hokkien Mee.

 Hard to believe Nona-Nona is into its fourth month running.
-So far Denise and I have prepared kerabu (a Nyonya or Malay salad), used sardines, and made Chinese kuih.
+So far, Denise and I have prepared kerabu (a Nyonya or Malay salad), used sardines, and made Chinese kuih.
 Since noodles make up a big part of the Malaysian and Singaporean cuisine, it is only fitting that one of Nona-Nona’s theme should feature this ingredient.
-Therefore, I suggested Hawker Noodles (peddler or street vendor noodles) for today’s theme and Denise being the versatile chef that she is quickly agreed.
+Therefore, I suggested Hawker Noodles (peddler or street vendor noodles) for today’s theme and Denise quickly agreed.
 I do not have a clue as to what Denise has prepared.
-I hope it is not prawn noodles. 😉 Let’s hop over to her Singapore Shiok kitchen to find out.
+I hope it is not prawn noodles. 😉 Let’s hop over to her blog, Singapore Shiok kitchen to find out.

 Fresh Yellow/Egg Noodles

 The fresh mee (yellow egg noodles) and koay teow (flat-cut rice noodles) in Malaysia and Singapore are some of the best I have eaten and they are consumed at all times of the day.
-When fried like in char koay teow (fried rice noodles) or combined with a tasty soup as in koay teow th’ng (soupy rice noodles) or Hokkien hae mee (prawn noodles), the combination is out-of-this-world.
-It is the very quality of the different noodles that sustain the popularity of the top 5 noodle dishes in Penang – Hokkien mee, asam laksa, char koay teow, koay teow th’ng, and curry mee.
+When fried like in Char Koay Teow (fried rice noodles) or combined with a tasty soup as in Koay Teow Th’ng (soupy rice noodles) or Hokkien Hae Mee (prawn noodles), the combination is out-of-this-world.
+It is the very quality of the different noodles that sustain the popularity of the top 5 noodle dishes in Penang – Hokkien mee, Asam Laksa, Char Koay Teow, Koay Teow Th’ng, and Curry Mee/Laksa.
 Over here, I am just thankful for whatever fresh or frozen noodles offered at the Asian markets.

 It is almost impossible to find Hokkien Hae Mee here in Minnesota.
 This is one of the must-eat dishes for me when I visit Malaysia.
 During my recent trip, I ate it twice – once in Petaling Jaya (the one I usually go to when I visit) and the other time in Kuala Lumpur (recommended by my brother).
 Both soups were richly flavored with shrimps and pork.
 To get that deep shrimp flavor, the shrimp head and shells are fried, blended, and mixed into the soup.
 The soup is already slightly spicy but the punch comes from the additional chili condiment served as a side to be stirred into the soup.
 It’s delicious!

 Many noodle dishes are served with eggs in Malaysia.
-Often times, slices of hard boiled eggs are added as a topping in Hokkien Hae Mee.
-I omitted the eggs this time.
+Often times, slices of hard boiled egg are added as a topping in Hokkien Hae Mee.
+I omitted the egg this time.

-Here is my homemade version.
+I did take a short-cut using Korean chili paste, gochujang this time but here is my homemade Fried Chili Paste.
 It is easier than it looks and well worth the effort.
-I did take a short-cut using Korean chili paste, gochujang.
 I hope you will give it a try. 🙂